segni-tafesse/ethio_agri_smart/lib/data/Papaya.md

 4. Fertilizer Application: Apply fertilizers at regular intervals throughout the growing season, following the manufacturer's instructions for dosage and frequency.
 Start fertilizing when the plant is established, and continue every 2-3 months during active growth.

-# Possibke Disease  of  Papaya
+# Possible Disease  of  Papaya

 ## Virus
 Here are a few common viral diseases that affect papayas: